Halloween in Western Garfield County

 Trunk or treat events and a showcasing of a Halloween favorite highlight Rifle’s Halloween weekend festivities.

-The city is sponsoring a Halloween parade and trunk or treat kicking off at 10 a.m. on Friday.
+The city is sponsoring a Halloween parade and trunk or treat kicking off at 10 a.m.
+Friday.
 Trick-or-treaters will parade through downtown, starting at Civic Plaza.
-They’ll march up Railroad Avenue to third street, making a loop around the downtown strip before returning to the plaza.
+They’ll march up Railroad Avenue to Third Street, making a loop around the downtown strip before returning to the plaza.

 The Columbine Ford car dealership is hosting another trunk or treat event that afternoon from 3:30-5 p.m., kicking things off just as the kids get out of school.
-The dealership is located at 2728 Railroad Avenue.
+The dealership is located at 2728 Railroad Ave.

 On the proper holiday, New Life Fellowship is hosting their second annual trunk or treat event at 5 p.m. at 2090 Whiteriver Ave.

-Then, on Halloween evening, the Ute Theater is screening Rocky Horror Picture Show.
+Then, on Halloween evening, the Ute Theater is screening “The Rocky Horror Picture Show.”
 Doors open at 6:30 p.m., with a start time of 6:66 — or 7:06 — p.m.
 Costumes and props are encouraged.

 Tickets are $10 for bleacher seating and $15 for table seating.
 Tickets and more information are available on the Ute Theater website.